enso-org/enso/docs/language-server/protocol-language-server.md

   expressionId: ExpressionId;

   /**
-   * The failed expression that prevents the execution of this expression.
+   * The list of expressions leading to the root expression that failed.
    */
-  failedExpressionId: ExpressionId;
+  trace: ExpressionId[];
 }
 ```